ramashanker/aws/certification/day13/Concept.md

 ### S3 Select:
     You would like to retrieve a CVS data and only 3 columns out of the 10

+### Bucket deletion:
+    If you delete a bucket and immediately list all buckets, the deleted bucket might still appear in the list
 ## SQS:

+### Maximum message to retrieve
+    10

+### Visibility timeout
+    The default visibility timeout for a message is 30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.
+    ChangeMessageVisibility: use to change the default value

 ### ApproximateNumberOfMessagesVisible